Gap Filler

-Gap Filler is a New Zealand non-profit organisation founded after the September 2010 Canterbury earthquake to create temporary public spaces in places that became vacant after the 2010 and 2011 Christchurch earthquakes.
-Gap Filler was co-founded by artist Coralie Winn and Ryan Reynolds, a theatre and film lecturer at the University of Canterbury.
-In April 2023 Gap Filler announced that they would reduce their staff to one employee.
+Gap Filler was a New Zealand non-profit organisation founded in Christchurch, New Zealand, after the September 2010 and February 2011 earthquakes which hit the city.
+The organisation was co-founded by artist Coralie Winn and University of Canterbury lecturer Ryan Reynolds to create temporary public spaces in places that became vacant as a result of the earthquakes.
+The group operated for 15 years, in which time they created a series of temporary installations and held events across the central city, including a small events venue constructed out of recycled wooden pallets and a coin-operated dance floor.
+In April 2023, Gap Filler announced that they would reduce their staff to one employee, and in 2026 they announced that operations as a whole would end.

 City Putt and Cruise

 A mini golf course was opened in 2017 using parts of earthquake-damaged heritage buildings.
 It also included part of the old Medway Street footbridge, which crossed the Avon River / Ōtākaro.
 The mini golf course was closed in 2023 to free up space for new homes, and the parts of heritage structures were returned to the Christchurch City Council.